 University Development, General Education, and U.S. Racial/Ethnic Diversity Fulfillment

-Transfer students with an Associate of Arts and Science degree from the UW Colleges, or an Associate of Arts/Associate of Science degree from Madison Area Technical College, Milwaukee Area Technical College, Nicolet Area Technical College, or other approved accredited state community college, who transfer at least 40 acceptable units to UW-Whitewater may be considered to have fulfilled the General Education (Communication & Calculation Skills, Core and General Studies Electives) Requirements.
+Transfer students with an Associate of Arts and Science degree from the UW System, or an Associate of Arts/Associate of Science degree from Madison Area Technical College, Milwaukee Area Technical College, Nicolet Area Technical College, or other approved accredited state community college, who transfer at least 40 acceptable units to UW-Whitewater may be considered to have fulfilled the General Education (Communication & Calculation Skills, Core and General Studies Electives) Requirements.
 Although the associate degree satisfies all General Education requirements, there may be additional courses still required to meet degree and/or major/minor requirements.
 In addition to satisfying General Education requirements, the UW-Colleges’ Associate of Arts and Science Degree satisfies the U.S. Racial/Ethnic Diversity requirement.
 Students should remind advisors that they have earned the associate degree to ensure they are not needlessly advised into General Education courses.
 The final official transcript from the sending institution must indicate that the degree specified has been awarded, or the student will be responsible for fulfilling the remaining General Education Requirements.

 If a student transfers into a UW-Whitewater degree program which requires math, and the student has not completed the equivalent of UW-Whitewater MATH 141 or higher, the student will be required to complete a math placement exam unless the ACT math subscore is available.